j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 	$$
 	where $$G'' \cong G$$ refers to $$G''$$ being some re-labeling of the vertex set of $$G$$ to match the vertex set of $$G'$$
 	- this definition can be generalized to graphons by doing something in the same spirit as above, but let's just stop here and use $$\delta_{\square}$$ to refer to this generalized graphon metric
-- this cut-distance ends up being the right metric for graphon space, and the paper proves these results:
+- this cut-metric ends up being the right metric for graphon space, and the paper proves these results:
 	- graph convergence as defined in Lovasz Szegedy 2004 is equivalent to convergence in $$\delta_{\square}$$
 	- graphon space is the completion of the space of all graphs under $$\delta_{\square}$$
 	- graphon space with the $$\delta_{\square}$$-metric is compact (once you collapse graphons into equivalence classes with $$\delta_{\square}=0$$)